pingcap/docs/contributor-list.md

 # Docs SIG Contributor List

+This is the list of people who have contributed to the docs repository.

 **NOTE**:

-* This This contributor list is updated on a bi-weekly basis.
+* This contributor list is updated on a bi-weekly basis.
 * Last update time: 2020-04-24

 ## Contributors